marcoantonioni/daffy/daffydoc/docs/AppStore/IBMSterlingB2B.md

 This tool was developed to simplify the basic installation of containers for IBM Sterling B2Bi-SFG on RedHat OpenShift Container Platform.

-# Basic assumptions / prerequisites:
+# Basic Assumptions & Prerequisites:

 You have already installed a ROKS cluster.
 You can do this manually, through TechZone or using the Daffy_RHOCP_Installer.
 The remainder of this documentation assumes you have already installed a ROKS cluster using the Daffy_RHOCP_Installer but can be easily adapted to the other methods of ROKS installation.